Next dinners:

 The principle: people bond around (a) food and (b) shared effort, and it’s easy to combine those two things, in shared cooking.

-Sunday Family Dinner, started Nov 2018, is a periodic group cooking event.
+Sunday Family Dinner, started Nov 2018, is a periodic, sober, group cooking event.
 It's a chance to get together, with friends and strangers, and share the work of cooking together, and the pleasure of eating together.
+The event was on hiatus from 2020 to 2025 and is back in Nov 2025!

 Working with your teammate—who will in all likelihood not be the person you came with—you'll create your special dish.
 Some dishes are harder than others, so you can choose your challenge level.
 Intimidated?
 You can take it easy.
 Want to push it?
 Try something you haven't before!